pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``connection`` command group includes commands that manage named :term:`connection definitions <connection definition>` that are persisted in a :term:`connections file`.
-This allows maintaining multiple connection :term:`connection definitionss <connection definition>` and then using any one via the :ref:`--name general option`.
+This allows maintaining multiple connection :term:`connection definitions <connection definition>` and then using any one via the :ref:`--name general option`.
 Only a single connection is active (selected) at any point in time but the connection connection can be selected on the pywbemcli command line (:ref:`--name general option`) or